chinapedia/wikipedia.abstract.en/Page/Foreign_relations_of_India.md

 Russia and Central Asia

-Vladimir_Putin_6_November_2001-5.jpg with Russian president Vladimir Putin in 2001.]]
+with Russian president Vladimir Putin in 2001.]]
 The dissolution of the Soviet Union and the emergence of the Commonwealth of Independent States (CIS) had major repercussions for Indian foreign policy.
 Substantial trade with the former Soviet Union plummeted after the Soviet collapse and has yet to recover.
 Longstanding military supply relationships were similarly disrupted due to questions over financing, although Russia continues to be India's largest supplier of military systems and spare parts.

 The relationship with USSR was tested (and proven) during the 1971 war with Pakistan, which led to the subsequent liberation of Bangladesh.
 Soon after the victory of the Indian Armed Forces, one of the foreign delegates to visit India was Admiral S.G.
 Gorshkov, Chief of the Soviet Navy.
 During his visit to Mumbai (Bombay) he came on board INS _Vikrant_.
 During a conversation with Vice Admiral Swaraj Prakash, Gorshkov asked the Vice Admiral, "Were you worried about a battle against the American carrier?"
 He answered himself: "Well, you had no reason to be worried, as I had a Soviet nuclear submarine trailing the American task force all the way into the Indian Ocean."[473]

 Russian Federation

-Modi_and_Putin.jpeg with Russian President Vladimir Putin.
+with Russian President Vladimir Putin.
 India and Russia enjoy strong strategic and military relations.]]

 India's ties with the Russian Federation are time-tested and based on continuity, trust and mutual understanding.
 There is national consensus in both the countries on the need to preserve and strengthen India-Russia relations and further consolidate the strategic partnership between the two countries.
 A Declaration on Strategic Partnership was signed between present Russian President Vladimir Putin and former Indian Prime Minister Atal Bihari Vajpayee in October 2000.

-Brahmos_imds.jpg nuclear cruise missile, has a top speed of Mach 2.8, making it the one of the fastest supersonic cruise missile.]]
+nuclear cruise missile, has a top speed of Mach 2.8, making it the one of the fastest supersonic cruise missile.]]

 Russia and India have decided not to renew the 1971 Indo-Soviet Peace and Friendship Treaty and have sought to follow what both describe as a more pragmatic, less ideological relationship.
 Russian President Yeltsin's visit to India in January 1993 helped cement this new relationship.
 Ties have grown stronger with President Vladimir Putin's 2004 visit.
 The pace of high-level visits has since increased, as has discussion of major defence purchases.
 Russia, is working for the development of the Kudankulam Nuclear Power Plant, that will be capable of producing 1000 MW of electricity.
 Gazprom, is working for the development of oil and natural gas, in the Bay of Bengal.
 India and Russia, have collaborated extensively, on space technology.
 Other areas of collaboration include software, ayurveda, etc. India and Russia, have set a determination in increasing trade to $10 billion.
 Cooperation between clothing manufacturers of the two countries continues to strengthen.
 India and Russia signed an agreement on joint efforts to increase investment and trade volumes in the textile industry in both countries.
 In signing the document included representatives of the Russian Union of Entrepreneurs of Textile and Light Industry Council and apparel exports of India (AEPC).
 A co-operation agreement provides, inter alia, exchange of technology and know-how in textile production.
 For this purpose, a special Commission on Affairs textile (Textile Communication Committee).
 Counter-terrorism techniques are also in place between Russia and India.
 In 2007 President Vladimir Putin was guest of honour at Republic Day celebration on 26 January 2007.
 2008, has been declared by both countries as the Russia-India Friendship Year.
 Bollywood films are quite popular in Russia.
 The Indian public sector oil company ONGC bought Imperial Energy Corporation in 2008.
 In December 2008, during President Medvedev's visit, to New Delhi, India and Russia, signed a nuclear energy co-operation agreement.
 In March 2010, Russian Prime Minister Vladimir Putin signed an additional 19 pacts with India which included civilian nuclear energy, space and military co-operation and the final sale of Admiral Gorshkov (Aircraft Carrier) along with MiG-29K fighter jets.